goadesign/goa/examples/streaming/README.md

 ### `echoer` Endpoint

-This endpoint illustrates **bidirectional streaming**.
+This endpoint illustrates a **bidirectional streaming**.
 The client sends a payload defined in `Payload` DSL containing the JWT token.
 Once auth succeeds, the client and server communicates via the stream until one of them quits.
 The server simply echoes the client messages.